Senator the Hon George Brandis QC

 Canberra ACT 2601

-2012–13 annual report has been prepared in conformity with the Commonwealth Authorities (Annual Reporting) Orders 2011, and with regard to the Requirements for Annual Reports, as approved by the Joint Committee of Public Accounts and Audit under subsections 63(2) and 70(2) of the Public Service Act 1999 and made available by the Department of the Prime Minister and Cabinet on 24 June 2013.
+The 2014–15 annual report has been prepared in conformity with the Consequential and Transitional Provisions Rule, which continues the application of the Commonwealth Authorities (Annual Reporting Orders) 2011 for the preparation of annual reports; and with regard to the Requirements for Annual Reports, as approved by the Joint Committee of Public Accounts and Audit under subsections 63(2) of the Public Service Act 1999 and made available by the Department of the Prime Minister and Cabinet on 25 June 2015.

-In accordance with a resolution of the Council, passed on 29 August 2013, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the year under review.
-The Council is delighted with the achievements of the National Museum in 2012–13.
-Over the past year, the Museum completed major building works that have transformed visitor experience and created new educational and entertaining exhibitions about the nation and our history.
+In accordance with a resolution of the Council, passed on 25 August 2015, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the 2014–15 financial year.